happylance/countdown/README.md

 ```
 On OSX, I found it convenient by putting a terminal window running countdown.sh at the bottom left corner.

 Here's a screenshots at bottom left corner when Terminal app is in foreground.
+User can use `command +` and `command -` to adjust the font size in terminal until the font size looks good enough.

 ![Foreground](/images/screenshot1_countdown.png)